T

 museum

-This former prison played a significant role in Irish history, especially during the 1916 Easter Rising and the subsequent War of Independence.
-Guided tours are highly recommended for their historical context and powerful storytelling.
+A former prison that played a significant role in Irish history and the struggle for independence.
+Guided tours are highly informative and moving.

-• Book tickets well in advance online, as tours often sell out.
+• Book tickets well in advance, as tours sell out quickly.

 2. Midday